MetOffice/forest/doc/source/user.rst

    git clone git@github.com:informatics-lab/forest.git

-There is an conda-spec.txt file shipped with the repository or create a fresh conda environment with bokeh and iris should be sufficient to run the forest command.
+There is a conda-spec.txt file shipped with the repository or create a fresh conda environment with bokeh and iris should be sufficient to run the forest command.